As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

-Because exposed soil is irradiated by the sun, killing the microorganisms that hold it together and make it work.
+Soil covers itself because exposed soil is irradiated by the sun, killing the microorganisms that hold it together and make it work.
 This die-off diminishes the soil’s water-, nitrogen-, and carbon-cycling capacities, not to mention its ability to fight diseases/pathogens and degrade pollutants.

-That’s why exposed, plowed soil soon becomes dead soil, and dead soil washes away during storms or blows away when the wind blows.
+That’s why exposed, tilled soil soon becomes dead soil, and dead soil washes away during storms or blows away when the wind blows.
 (See US Dust Bowl or the Middle East region for examples of these processes in action on both short and long-term time scales.)

 What many people don’t realize is that “succession” isn’t just an above-ground phenomenon occurring in plants.
 In fact, what’s happening below the soil surface is equally or more important than what you can see with your eyes above the soil surface.